vmware-tanzu/tanzu-dev-portal/content/guides/test-doubles/index.md

 Clearly, we wouldn't want to use `BadBankAccount` in our `Accountant` tests.
 If we did, those tests would never pass, because `getBalance()` would always return 0, every time.

-`BadBankAccount` correctly implements the `BankAccount` interface—but implementing the interface isn't enough to make it usable in our `Accountant` tests.
+`BadBankAccount` correctly implements the `BankAccount` interface, but implementing the interface isn't enough to make it usable in our `Accountant` tests.
 For the `BankAccount` test double to be useful, it needs to have the *stateful behavior* that we expect of a `BankAccount`.
 We don't actually care *how* it implements that stateful behavior, only that it does so correctly.
 So we write a test for the stateful behavior, and we expect that even our test doubles can pass those tests.